+Chapter Two: Standards in Accreditation

+Introduction

 This chapter describes the role of the Preconditions, Common Standards, and Program Standards in the Commission on Teacher Credentialing (Commission) accreditation system.
 The chapter also discusses how standards are developed, how standards are revised, and how institutions and other program sponsors are affected when standards are revised.

-I. Preconditions, Common and Program Standards
+Preconditions, Common and Program Standards

-There are three sets of foundational requirements institutions and credential programs that prepare professional educators in California are expected to always address: 1) Preconditions, 2) Common Standards, and 3) Program Standards.
+There are foundational requirements that institutions and credential programs that prepare professional educators in California are expected to address at all times: 1) Preconditions, 2) Common Standards, and 3) Program Standards.

-- A. Preconditions are requirements grounded in statute, regulations, and/or Commission policy.
-Therefore, it is expected institutions and programs comply at all times with preconditions.
-Programs must provide documentation which demonstrates it is complying with each General Precondition and all credential-specific preconditions for each Commission approved program offered by the institution.
-Although a review of the preconditions takes place in years one and four of the accreditation cycle, if an institution is found to be out of compliance at any time by any review team member, the Committee on Accreditation (COA) or Commission staff, the COA may take appropriate action against the institution such as place stipulations upon the institution or deny accreditation. - B. Common Standards address aspects of program quality that should be common across all educator preparation programs offered by an institution.
-This category includes standards relevant to the institution's overall vision for and leadership of educator preparation programs within the institution.
+- A. Preconditions are requirements grounded in statute, regulations and/or Commission policy.
+Therefore, it is expected institutions and programs be in compliance at all times with preconditions.
+Programs must provide documentation that demonstrates it is complying with each General precondition and all credential-specific preconditions for each Commission approved program offered by the institution, Although a review of the preconditions takes place in years 1 and 4 of the accreditation cycle by staff, if an institution is found to be out of compliance at any time by any review team member, the COA or staff, then COA may take appropriate action against the institution such as place stipulations upon the institution or deny accreditation.

+- B. Common Standards address aspects of program quality that should be common across all educator preparation programs offered by, an institution.
+This category includes standards relevant to the institution's overall vision for, and leadership of, educator preparation programs within the institution.
 The Common Standards also embody expectations about the distribution and availability of resources across different programs, the quality of faculty, and the adequacy of admissions and advising procedures.
-An institution provides documentation which demonstrates it operates in alignment with each Common Standard, including information about individual programs when necessary. - C. Program Standards address the quality of program features specific to a credential.
-These include program design, assessments, curriculum, field experiences, and the knowledge and skills to be demonstrated by candidates in the specific credential area (in some standards these are referred to as performance expectations).
-There are three program standards options available to institutions intending to offer an educator preparation program: Commission adopted program standards, national professional association standards, and experimental standards.
-While most programs are aligned to the Commission adopted standards, there are situations in which one of the other options may be appropriate.
-These other options are subject to specific requirements or conditions.
-Institutions may select from the following options for program-specific standards.
+An institution provides documentation that demonstrates it operates in alignment with each Common Standard, including information about individual programs when necessary.

+- C. Program Standards address the quality of program features that are specific to a credential.
+These include program design, assessments, curriculum, field experiences, and the knowledge and skills to be demonstrated by candidates in the specific credential area.
+There are three program standards options available to institutions intending to offer an educator preparation program: Commission adopted program standards, national professional association standards, and experimental standards, While most programs are aligned to the Commission adopted standards, there are situations in which one of the other options may be appropriate.
+These other options

+Deleted: Institutions that prepare educators and Board of Institutional Review (BIR) members will be interested in this chapter.

+Deleted: a response to

+Deleted: and include appropriate supporting evidence and/or documentation

+Deleted: in

+Deleted: its organization

+Deleted: describing how it responds

+Deleted: to

+Deleted: